gilleslabs/learn-chef/readme.md

 ###### Launching Chef-Client ready-to-go VM

-1. Run the command below
+1. Run the command below:

 	vagrant up chef-client

 2. Setup should take about 5 minutes to complete